 Why Homemade Prik Khing Curry Paste?

 - Prik Khing curry paste is very healthy from the fresh herbs used to make the paste.
+It tastes more fresh than the store-bought curry paste.

-- You can freeze your prik khing curry paste for up to 4 months
+- You can freeze your prik khing curry paste for up to 4 months.

-- Most, if not all of the ingredients for the paste can be found at your local Asian market!
+- Most, if not all, of the ingredients for the paste can be found at your local Asian market!

 Ingredients for Making Authentic Prik Khing Curry Paste

 - Lemongrass.
 Use fresh lemongrass if possible, and only use the rounded 3-5 inches part of the stem.
-Make sure to chop your lemongrass into fine pieces before pounding to help speed up the paste-making.
+Make sure to chop your lemongrass stalk into fine pieces before pounding to help speed up the paste-making.
 Use frozen lemongrass if fresh ones are not available to you.
 Read more about Lemongrass and how to use it in Thai cuisine.

 - Galangal.
 Use fresh or frozen galangal only for Thai curry paste recipes.
 Never use dried or powdered galangal.
-Also, never substitute ginger for galangal, they are two completely different ingredients with very different flavors and fragrances.
-Most if not all Asian markets will have fresh or frozen galangal.
+Also, never substitute ginger for galangal.
+They are two completely different ingredients with very different flavors and fragrances.
+Most, if not all, Asian markets will have fresh or frozen galangal.
 Read more about Galangal in Thai cooking here.

 - Kaffir lime zest.
 Kaffir limes are difficult to find in the US.
 If you can't find them, use organic lime zest plus 3-4 Kaffir lime leaves.
 Key limes are great for making curry pastes if you can find them.
 Read more about Kaffir limes and leaves and substitute here.

 - Kaffir lime leaves.
 Kaffir lime leaves are available in most Asian markets.
 They are usually found in the freezer section.
+They are also called Makrut lime leaves.

 - Shallot.
 Shallots make up a majority of most Thai curry pastes.
 I don't recommend substituting them with purple onions.